7016/0 + 7021/0

 Following the ref.
-7928, Tudor launched their new generation of submariners: the ref.
+7928, Tudor introduced a new generation of Submariners: the ref.
 7016/0 and 7021/0.
-Over seven years of production, we witnessed significant changes.
-These included the transition to an ETA movement, the addition of a date display (ref.
-7021), and several new dial variations.
-The 7016/0 featured ETA cal.
-2483, while the 7021/0 featured an ETA cal.
-2484.
-Both were 25-jewel movements.
-In the very early years of the 7016/0, we see several dial variations being released almost simultaneously.
-On the other hand, the 7021/0 only had two dial variants in the entirety of its production.
+Over their seven-year production run, several notable changes were introduced, including the transition to ETA movements, the addition of a date function on the 7021/0, and the emergence of new dial variations.
+The 7016/0 was fitted with the ETA cal.
+2483, while the 7021/0 used the ETA cal.
+2484—both 25-jewel movements.
+Early in the 7016/0’s production, multiple dial variations appeared in quick succession, whereas the 7021/0 was limited to just two dial variants throughout its production.

-The 7021 only had two dial types: the “Snowflake,” in blue and black.
-This is the first time we see a non-black submariner dial by Tudor and Rolex.
-The 7021/0 was fitted with a red and black date wheel known as a roulette wheel.
-The even numbers were in red text and the odds were in black.
-These can only be found in early examples.
+By contrast, the 7021/0 was limited to two dial types: Snowflake, in both blue and black.
+This marked the first time Tudor and Rolex introduced a non-black Submariner dial.
+The 7021/0 was also fitted with a red and black “roulette” date wheel, where even numbers appear in red and odd numbers in black.
+These are typically found only in early examples.

-Case - As with the previous generation, Tudor maintained a 39 mm case (signed Rolex) that was waterproof to a depth of 200 meters.
-Tudor also continued with rounded crown guards, except on the first 7016/0s found in the first quarter of 1968.
-Here we see the introduction of an interesting case shape known as semi-pointed crown guards (SPCG).
-The SPCG cases were in production for a very brief time before moving back to the rounded crown guard, which remained in production for the life of the reference, and for all future references, as well.
+Case - As with the previous generation, Tudor retained a 39mm case (signed Rolex) with a depth rating of 200 meters.
+Rounded crown guards were also carried over, with one notable exception: the earliest ref.
+7016/0 examples from the first quarter of 1968.
+These feature a distinctive case shape known as semi-pointed crown guards (SPCG).
+The SPCG configuration was produced for only a brief period before Tudor reverted to rounded crown guards, which remained standard for the remainder of the reference and all subsequent models.

-Pictured in the top right is the Semi Pointed Crown Guard (top) and the Rounded Crown Guard (bottom).
+Pictured to the right is the Semi Pointed Crown Guard (top) and the Rounded Crown Guard (bottom).

-Hands - All examples found in the 7016/0 use the traditional mercedes hands except for those found on the “Snowflake” models.
-The only variation found within the mercedes hands is on the Maxi Rose, which has a shorter minute and seconds hand that barely touches the minute markers.
+Hands - All ref.
+7016/0 examples were fitted with traditional Mercedes hands, with the exception of the Snowflake variants.
+The only variation within the Mercedes handset appears on Maxi dials, which feature shorter minute and seconds hands that barely reach the minute track.
 As with the ref.
-7928, we also find the “lollipop” seconds hand in this reference which tends to coincide with very early 7016/0s only.
-Subsequently, the small seconds hand is consistency seen throughout the production period.
+7928, the “lollipop” seconds hand can also be found, typically on very early 7016/0 examples.
+Thereafter, the smaller seconds hand is consistently seen throughout the remainder of production.

 Please note that the provided serial ranges below are estimates and are not definitive